artificialsoph/artificialsoph.github.io/_posts/2018-08-13-bootcamp-guide.md

 Let's stop here and just appreciate how tall of an order that is.
 If someone wants to prepare for an entirely new career, they might go to a 4 year college or get masters degree ([2+ years with low graduation rates](https://www.usnews.com/higher-education/online-education/articles/2017-05-12/us-news-data-how-long-it-takes-to-earn-an-online-masters-degree)).
 These bootcamps try to accomplish the same thing in 3 months for a much, much lower cost.

 That's an extremely tall order, but for those who get into and complete bootcamps, it tends to work: Course Report [found](https://www.coursereport.com/reports/coding-bootcamp-job-placement-2017) that in 2017 "80% of graduates surveyed say they've been employed in a job requiring the technical skills learned at bootcamp, with an average salary  increase of 50.5% or $23,724.
 The average starting salary of a bootcamp grad is $70,698."
 One reason this is possible is the immersive bootcamp model, where students are present, full-time,

+[^1]: I work for Metis and I'm super proud of what we do, but this guide isn't an ad for my company.
+I'm honestly not going to mention Metis very often.
+But if you really want to know, I think that we're the best in the business for people interested in Data Science and for whom our immersive bootcamp model and cost structure works.